 Enter the collector URL

-In Collector URL, paste your full logs endpoint including the
+In Logs collector URL, paste your full logs endpoint including the

 Under Request headers, add one header: